aamend/hadoop-primitive-clustering/README.md

 Dependencies
 ----

 Even though the project has been directly inspired by Mahout canopy clustering, it does not depend on any of Mahout libraries.
 Instead of using Mahout *Vector*, I use arrays of Integer, and instead of Mahout *VectorWritable*, I use Hadoop *ArrayPrimitiveWritable*.
 Simply add the maven dependency to your project.
 Releases versions should be available on Maven Central (synched from Sonatype).
-Even though this project (actively depends on Hadoop libraries) has been built around Hadoop CDH4 distribution, this can be easily overridden on client side by using maven <exclusion> tag in order to use any of the Hadoop versions / distributions.
+Even though this project (actively depends on Hadoop libraries) has been built around Hadoop CDH4 distribution, this can be easily overridden on client side by using maven "exclusion" tag in order to use any of the Hadoop versions / distributions.

 ```
     <dependency>